legrosmanu/zikstock-songbook/README.md

 # spot4zik-core

-A new project soon... its goal is suspense for now ;-)
+A new project soon... its goal is a suspense for now ;-)

 ## API usage

 ### zik-resources

-A zik-resource is a resource saved and used in spot4zik.
+A zik-resource is a Web resource saved and used in spot4zik.
 It looks like:
 ```json
 {